 Class II Bikeways.
-Class II Bikeways are often referred to as "bike lanes," and provide a striped and stenciled lane for one-way travel on either side of a street or highway.
+Class II Bikeways are often referred to as bike lanes, and provide a striped and stenciled lane for one-way travel on either side of a street or highway.
 Unlike Class III Bikeways, Class II Bikeways have to meet specific width and geometric standards.

 Class III Bikeways.
-Class III Bikeways are intended to provide continuity to the County bicycle network.
+Class III Bikeways share travel lanes with motor vehicles and are intended to provide continuity to the County bicycle network.
 They are established along through routes not served by or to connect discontinuous segments of Class I or II Bikeways.

-Facility Acquisition
+3.2 Facility Acquisition